 Additional Policy Considerations:

-Comparable Services and Benefits: TWC-VR must not expend funds on TWC-VR services unless there is an exemption, or the VR counselor and the customer have made maximum efforts to secure comparable services and benefits from other sources to pay for services.
+Comparable Services and Benefits: TWC-VR must not expend funds on goods and services unless the VR counselor and the customer have made maximum efforts to secure service and benefits that are:

+Provided or paid for, in whole or in part, by other Federal, State, or local public agencies, by health insurance, or by employee benefits;

+Available to the individual at the time needed to ensure the progress of the individual toward achieving the employment outcome in the individual’s individualized plan for employment; and

+Commensurate to the services that the individual would otherwise receive from the designated TWC-VRD.

 Customer Participation in the Cost of Services: A customer's eligibility for TWC-VR services does not depend on the customer's income or liquid assets; however, if the customer's net income or liquid assets exceed the Basic Living Requirements (BLR), the customer must participate in the cost of services unless an exception is granted.